 This database is a collation of Māori community based organisations serving in one or across all Waitākere Local Board boundaries and is sponsored by the Henderson-Massey Local Board.
-It will be updated every six-months to ensure it remains current and accurate.
+It will be updated every six months to ensure it remains current and accurate.

 If we are to maintain a Kaupapa Māori approach to the criteria then it is the Māori community who should determine the membership terms of reference.
 Some Māori organisations were very firm that eligibility for inclusion be those grounded by a Kaupapa Māori foundation and operating as such.
-The terms for this being – Māori founded, Māori designed, Māori owned, kaupapa that is centred primarily to benefit Māori, te reo me ona tikanga is valued and imbedded in their practice, and with a mandate from and accountability to their Māori community.
+The terms for this being Māori founded, Māori designed, Māori owned, kaupapa that is centred primarily to benefit Māori, te reo me ona tikanga is valued and embedded in their practice, and with a mandate from and accountability to their Māori community.
 This being the case, the database membership should be a resource for Māori, to empower Māori first and foremost by providing access to Māori centred services.

 It was decided to accept self-identification from organisations who acknowledge and are recognised as Māori.
 Those non-Māori organisations included are highlighted as such to ensure it is clear they are NOT Māori organisations.